When You're Ready for a Founding AE

 You’re hiring a seller to accelerate momentum, not to rescue a flatline

-If most of these are “no,” the move is simple.
-Keep selling as the founder a little longer, document, and create pull.
+If most of these are “no,” keep selling as the founder a little longer, document, and create pull.
 A Founding AE can figure things out.
 They cannot fix a void.

 Higher base during formation.
 You are buying time to build the motion.